 Using the etcdctl command.
 Specifically with the cluster SSL certificates.
 You should be able to do things with this CLI in your sleep.

 kubelet.
 Knowing how to fix things in a way that will survive reboots.

-kubeadmto bootstrap or fix a cluster from scratch.
+kubeadmto bootstrap a cluster from scratch.